Gideon Peleʻioholani Laʻanui: Marriages to Owana and Puohu

 After Piia's death, he married High Chiefess Theresa Owana Kaheiheimālie Rives.
 She was one of the twin daughters of Jean Baptiste Rives, the French secretary of Kamehameha II, whose Hawaiian name was Luahine ("Old Woman").
-Owana's mother was Chiefess Holau II, descendant of Kaihikapumahana, the only daughter of Lonoikamakahiki Kapuokalani and his wife Kaikilanialliwahine o Puna and sister of Keawehanauikawalu, ancestor of Kekuanaoa, father of the last line of the Kamehamehas.
+Owana's mother was Chiefess Holau II, descendant of Kaihikapumahana, the only daughter of Lonoikamakahiki Kapuokalani and his wife Kaikilanialliwahine o Puna and sister of Keawehanauikawalu, ancestor of Kekūanaōʻa, father of the last line of the Kamehamehas.
 His wife and her sister Virginia Kahoa were hānai (adopted) daughters of the Queen Kaʻahumanu and were spoken by Mrs. Gerrit P. Judd as becomingly pretty.
 Laʻanui was almost twice the age of his young wife.

 They lived at Waialua in the Laʻanui Estate, by the Anahulu River.
 Their town residence became owned by the James Campbell estate.
 In time a daughter was born.
 Friends from Honolulu brought offerings to mingle with those of Waialua and were entertained by Laʻanui and Owana.

 They named their child Elizabeth Kekaaniauokalani.
 "Elizabeth" after the baptismal name of Queen Kaʻahumanu, the child's foster grandmother and step-aunt, and the Hawaiian name after one of Laʻanui's sister, the firstborn of Kaohelelani and Nuhi, who died at the age of five years.
 For five years, they hoped for a male heir.
 They named their son Gideon Laanui II after his father and Kailipalaki o Keheananui (after the high alii Kinau II).

 Gideon later married to his third wife Amelia Puohu (1824–1896) on July 9, 1842.
 She later remarried and became Mrs. George Carsley.